dattazigzag/content_marketing/datta/Art2_HumanoidPOV/README.md

 ## Challenge accepted

-We thought “why not” and so jumped in.
+What an incredible chance we had to help shape how humans will interact with humanoid robots!
+Our whole team was buzzing with enthusiasm as we jumped into this exciting journey.

-### Our research → Our Insights
+### Our research → Our Insights (early days)

 Explored interaction expectations, use-case scenarios, and took into account academic perspectives to inform our design decisions.
 By analyzing industry' focus areas and identifying gaps in user experience within the humanoid context, we established some foundations for meaningful human-robot interactions and future steps.